-PROXY STATEMENT FOR 2000 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 16, 2000
+PROXY STATEMENT FOR 2001 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 18, 2001

-This Proxy Statement is furnished in connection with the solicitation of Proxies by the Board of Directors of The Macerich Company, a Maryland corporation (the "Company"), for use at its 2000 Annual Meeting of Stockholders to be held on Tuesday, May 16, 2000 at 10:00 a.m. local time at The Fairmont Miramar Hotel, 101 Wilshire Boulevard, Santa Monica, California, and at any adjournment or postponement thereof (the "Annual Meeting").
+This Proxy Statement is furnished in connection with the solicitation of Proxies by the Board of Directors of The Macerich Company, a Maryland corporation (the "Company"), for use at its 2001 Annual Meeting of Stockholders to be held on Friday, May 18, 2001 at 10:00 a.m. local time at The Fairmont Miramar Hotel, 101 Wilshire Boulevard, Santa Monica, California, and at any adjournment or postponement thereof (the "Annual Meeting").

-This Proxy Statement and the accompanying Notice of Annual Meeting of Stockholders and Proxy are first being sent to stockholders on or about March 31, 2000.
-The Board of Directors has fixed the close of business on March 24, 2000 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting (the "Record Date").
+This Proxy Statement and the accompanying Notice of Annual Meeting of Stockholders and Proxy are first being sent to stockholders on or about April 10, 2001.
+The Board of Directors has fixed the close of business on March 23, 2001 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting (the "Record Date").
 Only stockholders of record of the Company's common stock, \$.01 par value per share (the "Common Stock"), at the close of business on the Record Date will be entitled to notice of and to vote at the Annual Meeting.
 The Common Stock constitutes the only class of securities of the Company authorized to vote.
-As of the Record Date, there were approximately 34,377,743 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
+As of the Record Date, there were approximately 34,020,560 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
 Holders of Common Stock outstanding as of the close of business on the Record Date will be entitled to one vote for each share held by them.
 Under the Company's charter and applicable law, a stockholder is not entitled to cumulative voting rights in the election of directors.

 The presence, in person or by proxy, of holders entitled to cast at least a majority of all the votes entitled to be cast is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
-Assuming the presence of a quorum, the three director nominees receiving the highest number of votes cast for his election at the Annual Meeting will be elected, and the affirmative vote of a majority of all of the votes cast on the matter at the Annual Meeting will be required for the ratification of the appointment of PricewaterhouseCoopers LLP to serve as the Company's independent accountants.
+Assuming the presence of a quorum, the affirmative vote of a majority of all of the votes cast on the matter at the Annual Meeting will be required for the election of each of the three director nominees and the ratification of the appointment of PricewaterhouseCoopers LLP to serve as the Company's independent accountants.
 Under Maryland law, abstentions will count toward the presence of a quorum.
 Abstentions are not counted as votes cast and will have no effect on the vote for the election of directors or the ratification of the appointment of PricewaterhouseCoopers LLP.

 STOCKHOLDERS OF THE COMPANY ARE REQUESTED TO COMPLETE, SIGN, DATE AND PROMPTLY RETURN THE ACCOMPANYING PROXY IN THE ENCLOSED POSTAGE PREPAID ENVELOPE.
 SHARES REPRESENTED BY A PROPERLY EXECUTED PROXY RECEIVED AND NOT REVOKED PRIOR TO THE VOTE AT THE ANNUAL MEETING WILL BE VOTED AT THE ANNUAL MEETING AS DIRECTED IN THE PROXY.
-IF A PROPERLY EXECUTED PROXY IS SUBMITTED AND NO OTHER INSTRUCTIONS ARE GIVEN, THE PROXY WILL BE VOTED FOR THE ELECTION OF EACH OF THE NOMINEES FOR DIRECTOR AND FOR THE RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS THE COMPANY'S INDEPENDENT ACCOUNTANTS FOR THE YEAR ENDING DECEMBER 31, 2000.
+IF A PROPERLY EXECUTED PROXY IS SUBMITTED AND NO OTHER INSTRUCTIONS ARE GIVEN, THE PROXY WILL BE VOTED FOR THE ELECTION OF EACH OF THE NOMINEES FOR DIRECTOR AND FOR THE RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS THE COMPANY'S INDEPENDENT ACCOUNTANTS FOR THE YEAR ENDING DECEMBER 31, 2001.
 THE HOLDERS OF THE PROXY WILL ALSO HAVE DISCRETIONARY AUTHORITY TO VOTE ON OTHER MATTERS THAT MAY BE PROPERLY BROUGHT BEFORE THE ANNUAL MEETING OR THAT MAY BE INCIDENT TO THE CONDUCT THEREOF.
 IT IS NOT ANTICIPATED THAT ANY MATTER OTHER THAN THOSE SET FORTH IN THIS PROXY STATEMENT WILL BE PRESENTED AT THE ANNUAL MEETING.
 IF OTHER MATTERS ARE PRESENTED, PROXIES WILL BE VOTED IN ACCORDANCE WITH THE DISCRETION OF THE PROXY HOLDERS.